vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

 I do this project in order to practice and understand deeply how to do genomic data science.

 The purpose of this re-analysis is to examine the correlation of differential gene expression between fetal and adult brains, which is evaluated through RNA-sequencing.
 If it has correlation, then count how many up-regulated and down-regulated genes.
-All of this using R, RStudio.
+All of them are done in R, RStudio.

 Moreover, I will use the genomic data including not statistically analyzed data, and already statistically analyzed data in order to predict and classify some characteristics of samples (gender, age).
-All of this using Python, Google Colab.
+All of them are done in Python, Google Colab.
 ### Links to access
 1. The article "developmental regulation of human cortex transcription between fetus and adult": http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281298/